utsecnet/PAW/02 - PAW local users and groups/README.md

       * the computer is a member of the security group DOMAIN\PAW-Tier-0Computers

 * Repeat this step for Tier1 and Tier2 PAWs.

+Close the policy window.

+On the scope tab:
+* Ensure the Link to the Computers OU is Enabled.
+* Ensure **Authenticated Users** is selected under **Security Filtering**.
+* Ensure there is no WMI filter applied.

+On the Details tab:
+* Set GPO status to: **User configuration settings disabled**.